 3.3.9 Turn off all lights for another 3 minutes to acclimate the flies again to the dark environment.
 If using a halogen light source with a manual shutter, turn on the light source at this point with the shutter closed (flies are still in dark).

-3.3.10 Set up the recording software (Axoscope) and begin the recording the signal.
+3.3.10 Set up the recording software and begin the recording the signal.

 3.3.11 Expose the fly eyes to light by opening and closing the shutter every 1 second for the 20 second duration of a single run.